rust-lang/rust/doc/tutorial.md

 This code prints out a weird sequence of numbers and stops as soon as it finds one that can be divided by five.

-Rust also has a `for` construct.
-It's different from C's `for` and it works best when iterating over collections.
-See the section on [closures](#closures) to find out how to use `for` and higher-order functions for enumerating elements of a collection.

 # Data structures

 ## Structs